 Margaret Drew’22 (Summer’20), assignments and videos for the COSC-111 Introduction to Computer Science 1 course.

-Kathleen Isenegger’20 (Fall’19–Spring’20), honors thesis on “Approximate Mining of High-Utility Itemsets through Sampling”, magna cum laude.
+Kathleen Isenegger’20 (Fall’19–Spring’20), honors thesis (magna cum laude) on “Approximate Mining of High-Utility Itemsets through Sampling”.

 Chloe Wohlgemuth’22 (Fall’20–Spring’22), sampling-based algorithms for centrality approximations in graphs.